quasarstream/python-ffmpeg-video-streaming/README.md

 #Before running the following code, you should upload the master playlist to the server.
 For example upload the '/var/media/hls.m3u8' to 'ftp://[user[:password]@]server[:port]/var/media/hls.m3u8'
 hls.output('ftp://[user[:password]@]server[:port]/var/media/hls.m3u8')
 ```

-**NOTE:** In the HLS method, you must upload the master playlist to the server manually.

 See **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information about supported resources.
 ### Metadata